SanadSingh188/MATLAB-Based-Analysis-of-Non-Ideal-Reactor-Performance/README.md

 - Segregation Model and Maximum Mixedness Model are suitable for macrofluid systems.
 - Tanks-in-Series Model is applicable to any non-ideal reactor.
 A higher number of tanks (n) suggests a lower degree of backmixing, while a higher n indicates reduced backmixing.
 - Dispersion Model captures the effect of axial dispersion in tubular reactors and highlights deviations from ideal plug flow behavior.
-- Bypassing and Dead Space Model addresses the impact of non-ideal flow patterns (dead zones or fluid bypassing) in CSTRs.
+- Two Adjustable Parameter Model addresses the impact of non-ideal flow patterns (dead zones or fluid bypassing) in CSTRs.

 To aid in comparison:
 - IDEAL_PFR Model evaluates conversion for an ideal plug flow reactor.